rsonger/software-engineering-lab/_posts/2025-05-21-the_matrix.md

         # render settings
         GL.glClearColor(0.0, 0.0, 0.0, 1.0)
         GL.glEnable(GL.GL_DEPTH_TEST)

+        GL.glUseProgram(self.program_ref)
 ```

-Our triangle will be taller than it is wide so that we can see its orientation as it rotates around the screen.
+Our triangle's shape will be taller than it is wide so that we can see its orientation as it rotates around the screen.
-When we create the model matrix, we make it from a translation matrix that shifts the triangle backwards down the $z$-axis.
-Since the camera is located at the origin, we would not be able to see the triangle if it was also on the $z=0$ plane, so we move it in front of the camera at $z=-5$.
+Since the camera is located at the origin, we would not be able to see the triangle if it was also on the $z=0$ plane.
+So we move the triangle in front of the camera by setting its intial model matrix to a translation matrix that moves the triangle down the $z$-axis to $z=-5$.

 The movement speed is set to units in world space.
 This means that the greater the distance between the object and the camera, the slower it appears to move.
-On the other hand, the rotation speed is not influenced by the object's distance from the camera, but it does appear to speed up as the object moves away from the center of rotation, the $z$-axis.
+On the other hand, the rotation speed is not influenced by the object's distance from the camera, but it does appear to speed up as the object moves away from the center of rotation (that is, the $z$-axis).
 This will be clear when we compare local rotation (with the $z$-axis at the center of the triangle) to global rotation (with the $z$-axis at the center of the screen).

-The last line of the `startup` method is a function that enables OpenGL's depth testing feature.
+Towards the end of the `startup` method, we use `glEnable` to enable OpenGL's depth testing feature.
 Since we are rendering a 3D scene, we need depth testing to determine whether objects in the scene will block each other from view.
-There is only one object in the scene, but we turn it on now in case we want to add more objects to the scene later.
+This is an unnecessary calculation when there is only one object in the scene, but we turn it on now in case we want to add more objects to the scene later.

 <input type="checkbox" class="checkbox inline"> Now add the `update` method to the `Test_7` class with the following code: